wzgrx/ComfyUI-nunchaku/README.md

    git clone https://github.com/ltdrdata/ComfyUI-Manager comfyui-manager
    ```

-2. Open the Manager, search `svdquant` in the Custom Nodes Manager and then install it.
+2. Open the Manager, search `nunchaku` in the Custom Nodes Manager and then install it.

 ### Manual Installation